 Potential time line

-The short study period presents a limited time frame in which to hold a workshop.
-This limited time frame is further constrained in that periods of the year are not a good fit to run a workshop (e.g. end of calendar year).
-With these limitations and constraints in mind we propose the following draft timeline and plan by which the workshop identified in TD153R2 can occur:
+The regular study period provides the opportunity to hold at least three workshops.
+This allows identifying periods of the year that are a good fit to run a workshop (e.g. spring and fall).
+We propose the following draft timeline and plan by which the workshops can occur:

 Table 1 - Proposed time line